Click Here to View Sample Legal Resumes.

 Use job descriptions wisely.
 Because your job title may mean different responsibilities and skills to different employers, you should use descriptions to eliminate doubt and clarify your position.
 The responsibilities of a senior associate at some firms may be closer to the duties of an associate at other firms.
 While your job title may seem more impressive, employers may find it misleading.
 Explicit descriptions of your duties, responsibilities, and achievements can clarify the extent of your experience.

 One exception is the summer internship.
 Unless you did more than perform research and draft memoranda, you should limit, and possibly eliminate, your description.
 Employers generally understand what work is done during a law student's summer.
-It is important to include where and how you spent your summers in law school, but you must consider the overall import of your work experience while you were in law school vis-à-vis your experience since.
+It is important to include where and how you spent your summers on your law school resume, but you must consider the overall import of your work experience on the law student section of your resume compared to your experience since.

 Other categories that you can add are "Professional Affiliations" or "Community Activities."
 These sections are good ways to show your level of involvement in the local professional or business community.

 There is no need to record those abilities the employer will take for granted, such as computer skills.
 Every lawyer should have general computer skills and know how to research online; therefore, by listing those skills on your resume, you are identifying those as the most notable of your abilities.
 This will make you look average, not exceptional.
 Other sections can include "Writing," "Public Speaking," or "Languages."
 If you speak a language, include that language and your level of proficiency.
 The employer has the right to know whether someone who lists Chinese as a skill has taken two years of Chinese or has lived in China for six years.